 - Cleveland Tax Institute – Arrangements Committee Chair (1981); Program Chair (1993); Vice Chair (1994); Chair (1995)

 - Ohio State Tax Commissioner’s Advisory Council – Member (2000-2003)

 - Ohio Secretary of State Operations Review Team – Member (1999)

 - The National Commission on Economic Growth and Tax Reform (the “Kemp Commission”) – Tax Adviser (1995)

-Mr. Korb has also taught many individual tax law classes and seminars at law schools, including at the University of Cambridge, Université de Paris II Pantheon Assas (Sorbonne), California-Berkeley, Chicago, Columbia, Florida, Georgetown, Harvard, Michigan, NYU, Stanford, UCLA, Virginia and Yale.
+Mr. Korb has also taught many individual tax law classes and seminars at law schools, including at the University of Cambridge, Université de Paris II Pantheon Assas (Sorbonne), California-Berkeley, Chicago, Columbia, Florida, Georgetown, Harvard, Michigan, NYU, Stanford, UCLA, USC, Vanderbilt, Virginia and Yale.
 He also taught a session on "An Introduction to the U.S. Federal Tax System" to the Chinese tax authority (State Administration of Taxation (SAT)) in Shanghai, China in the summer of 2011.

 Rankings and Recognitions

 - Chambers USA – ranked as a leading lawyer in Tax (Washington, D.C.)
-(2009-2013) and Tax Controversy (National) (2010-2013)
+(2009-2017) and Tax Controversy (National) (2010-2014)

-- International Tax Review’s Tax Disputes/Controversy Leaders Guide – recognized in the inaugural and subsequent editions as a leading lawyer in the field of tax disputes and controversy (2011, 2013)
+- International Tax Review’s Tax Disputes/Controversy Leaders Guide – recognized in the inaugural and subsequent editions as a leading lawyer in the field of tax disputes and controversy (2011, 2013, 2015, 2016)

-- The Best Lawyers in America – recognized as a leading lawyer for Tax for over 25 years (1989-2014)
+- The Best Lawyers in America – recognized as a leading lawyer for Tax for over 30 years (1989-2020)